 This series tackles the ethical issues in re-opening the nation from the Covid-19 crisis.

-The second event explored Privacy, Surveillance, and Digital Tools for Contact Tracing, with Ed Felten, Robert E. Kahn Professor of Computer Science and Public Affairs at Princeton University and former Deputy United States Chief Technology Officer, and Ryan Calo, Co-Director, Tech Policy Lab, Lane Powell and D. Wayne Gittinger Associate Professor, School of Law at the University of Washington.
+Privacy, Surveillance, and Digital Tools for Contact Tracing with Ed Felten, Robert E. Kahn Professor of Computer Science and Public Affairs at Princeton University and former Deputy United States Chief Technology Officer, and Ryan Calo, Co-Director, Tech Policy Lab, Lane Powell and D. Wayne Gittinger Associate Professor, School of Law at the University of Washington.

-The third event allowed us to ask Should We Turn to Immunity Testing? and featured Françoise Baylis, University Research Professor, Dalhousie University; Dakota Gruener, Executive Director, ID2020 Alliance; and Gigi Gronvall, Senior Scholar at the Johns Hopkins Center for Health Security.
+Should We Turn to Immunity Testing? featured Françoise Baylis, University Research Professor, Dalhousie University; Dakota Gruener, Executive Director, ID2020 Alliance; and Gigi Gronvall, Senior Scholar at the Johns Hopkins Center for Health Security.